ethereum/go-ethereum/README.md

 Build
 =======

 This is the Developer package.
-For the development client please see [Ethereum(G)](https://github.com/ethereum/go-ethereum).
+For the Ethereal client please see [Ethereum(G)](https://github.com/ethereum/go-ethereum).

 `go get -u github.com/ethereum/eth-go`